albarji/guertena/README.md

 Note the default parameters are oriented towards a high quality result, so depending on your GPU and the image size the style transfer can take 5-15 minutes.

-Once the style transfer is performde you save the result back to disk with
+Once the style transfer is performed, you can save the result back to disk with

 ```python
 result.save("./result.png")